Skip To Content

 Process Solution

-Highly reliable and accurate, the Brooks Instrument Quantim Coriolis mass flow meter controller was selected to measure and control the mass flow of the liquid CO2 injection, rather than simply controlling the pump speed.
+Highly reliable and accurate, the Brooks Instrument Quantim Coriolis mass flow meter was selected to measure and control the mass flow of the liquid CO2 injection, rather than simply controlling the pump speed.
 When CO2, is held at or above its critical temperature and pressure, as in the HME process, it is supercritical.

 When a fluid is supercritical, it adopts properties midway between a gas and a liquid.
 At or near a critical point, fluid properties such as specific heat, density and viscosity vary significantly with small changes in temperature and pressure.
 This makes it difficult for most flow measurement technologies to provide accurate and repeatable technology is ideally suited for this application because the device measures true mass flow independent of fluid properties.

-Introducing the Coriolis mass flow meter controller on the outlet side of the pump allowed the customer to monitor the precise mass flow of CO2 into the extruder and ensure it remained in its supercritical state by monitoring the fluid density.
+Introducing the Coriolis mass flow meter on the outlet side of the pump allowed the customer to monitor the precise mass flow of CO2 into the extruder and ensure it remained in its supercritical state by monitoring the fluid density.
 Integrating the Quantim meter controller output signal into the process control loop provided feedback to control the pump speed precisely based on the mass flow rate of the CO2 injection.

 Flow Scheme